 - Getting to Quarantine/Isolation: Transportation assistance is available daily for on-campus students needing help getting to or from their temporary location.
 Transportation help is available between 11:00 a.m. and 6:30 p.m., with the last request being received no later than 5:30 p.m. each day.

 - Complete the Transportation Assistance Request Form if you are in need of a ride.
 If you have a personal vehicle on campus, you are able to park at each of the on-campus isolation/quarantine housing facilities.

 - In order to avoid a citation for parking outside of your assigned zone, be sure to complete the Isolation-Quarantine Parking Form.

 - Once you’ve made it to the assigned location, reply back to your instructions email to confirm that you’re in the space!

 Note the following:

-- For the duration of the student’s quarantine or isolation period, they are not permitted to leave their space nor have in-person contact with others, except in very limited circumstances, such as in the event of a medical emergency.
+- For the duration of the resident’s quarantine or isolation period, they are not permitted to leave their space nor have in-person contact with others, except in very limited circumstances, such as in the event of a medical emergency.